ankrutik/notes/aws/solutions_arch_cert/notes.md

 name, VPC, AZ, IPv4 CIDR block, IPv6 CIDR block

-Can create multiple subnets in each VPC.
-Maximum 200.
+Can create multiple subnets in each VPC. **Maximum 200**.

-Amazon reserves the first four (4) IP addresses and the last one (1) IP address of every subnet for IP networking purposes.
+Amazon **reserves the first four (4) IP addresses and the last one (1) IP address** of every subnet for IP networking purposes.
 For example, 10.0.0.0-3, 10.0.0.255.

 ### **Modify auto-assign IP settings**